ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Throttling does not prevent clients from issuing requests {#sec-throttling-does-not-prevent}

-This specification does not prevent clients to make over-quota requests.
+This specification does not prevent clients from making requests.
 Servers should always implement mechanisms to prevent resource exhaustion.

 ## Information disclosure {#sec-information-disclosure}

 Servers should not disclose to untrusted parties operational capacity information that can be used to saturate its infrastructural resources.

-While this specification does not mandate whether non 2xx responses consume quota, if 401 and 403 responses count on quota a malicious client could probe the endpoint to get traffic information of another user.
+While this specification does not mandate whether non-successful responses consume quota, if error responses (such as 401 (Unauthorized) and 403 (Forbidden)) count against quota, a malicious client could probe the endpoint to get traffic information of another user.

 As intermediaries might retransmit requests and consume quota units without prior knowledge of the user agent, RateLimit fields might reveal the existence of an intermediary to the user agent.

 ## Remaining quota units are not granted requests {#sec-remaining-not-granted}

-RateLimit fields convey hints from the server to the clients in order to avoid being throttled out.
+RateLimit fields convey hints from the server to the clients in order to help them avoid being throttled out.

 Clients MUST NOT consider the [quota units](#service-limit) returned in RateLimit-Remaining field as a service level agreement.